 The long-range capital financial model makes several assumptions in analyzing funding solutions for the backlog of unfunded capital needs.
 These include the estimated borrowing costs for future debt issuances and the level of future funding from other non-debt sources for capital projects.
-It also reflects that General Fund expenditures of the District are projected to rebound and increase during the four-year financial plan period, as is reflected in the September 30, 2022, revenue forecast from the OCFO, before then being projected to grow at approximately 3% in the out years of the CIP and into the future.
+It also reflects the District's projections of General Fund expenditures during the four-year financial plan period, as is reflected in the September 30, 2023, revenue forecast from the OCFO, before then being projected to grow at 3% in the out years of the CIP and into the future.
 In addition to those assumptions, there are three key assumptions in the model, which drive how the model optimizes various funding solutions.
 These include: